Blog 5 min read

 No-Show

-A guest who books a table and fails to arrive without cancelling.
+A guest who books a table and fails to arrive without canceling.

 Nuke it